Stroke Disease Patient Story

 On February 22, 2018, after Mrs. Craig’s visit to her primary care physician, she was alone in her home when she suddenly started experiencing symptoms she thought could be a stroke.
 She was unable to use her cell phone, even though it was in her hand.

-CTA results showed that a clot retrieval process was needed, a procedure not currently offered at UM PGHC, therefore, Mrs. Craig was promptly transferred to University of Maryland Medical Center (UMMC).
+CTA results showed that a clot retrieval process was needed, a procedure not currently offered at UM Prince George's Hospital, therefore, Mrs. Craig was promptly transferred to University of Maryland Medical Center.
 Upon arrival to UMMC, Mrs. Craig’s blood flow returned to normal, a likely result of the tPA that was administered earlier–the additional procedure was no longer needed.
-Mrs. Craig received continued care at UMMC until she was transferred to National Rehab Hospital (NRH) for acute rehab.
+Mrs. Craig received continued care at UMMC until she was transferred to National Rehab Hospital for acute rehab.

-Due to the deliberate, timely, multidisciplinary interventions by UM PGHC’s stroke team, Mrs. Craig was able to return home with no paralysis and full body functionality.
+Due to the deliberate, timely, multidisciplinary interventions by UM Prince George's Hospital stroke team, Mrs. Craig was able to return home with no paralysis and full body functionality.